JesseXiong7/JesseXiong7.github.io/block1.md

 ## 10-152-118 Intro to Computers & Programming

 ### Overview
-This course introduced me to information technology, software development, and data analytics.
-I learned how hardware and software interact, how operating systems work, and how logic and code can solve real problems.
-It also taught me to use the Command Prompt, GitHub, and basic JavaScript to explore how computers and web programs work together.
+This course introduced me to the main areas of information technology and programming.
+I learned how computers work from both a hardware and software perspective, how operating systems manage data, and how programming languages are used to create solutions.
+I practiced using the Command Prompt to navigate and organize files, wrote my first JavaScript programs, and explored how problem solving, logic, and data connect in the IT field.
+The course also covered cybersecurity awareness and introduced me to GitHub for storing and sharing projects.

 ### What I Learned
 **Exploring IT and Problem Solving**